ericbalawejder/password-generator/README.md

 WantedBy=multi-user.target
 ```
 The `ExecStart` field contains the fully qualified path for Java to run the executable.
-`/usr/bin/java` is the location of the Java installation `-jar` and the `/path/to/the/executable.jar`
+`/usr/bin/java` is the location of the Java installation. `-jar` to run the executable
+and then the `/path/to/the/executable.jar`

 To enable our configuration, we can execute:
 ```